facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/efficiency_organization/docker.md

 # Using Docker

+Some users prefer to keep Mephisto entirely contained.
+Docker is one option for being able to do this.

 ```bash
 # Build the docker image and tag with name 'mephisto'
 $ docker build -t mephisto .